aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, arbitrary-like rules-based universe.

-1. So our present experience is in an infinite regular rules/law/processes -based universe.
+1. So our present experience is in an essentially infinite regular rules/law/processes -based universe.

 1. Empirically and experientially, we also see discernible patterns and principles.